LanternPowered/Terre/README.md

   compatibility, no data is currently saved.**
 * **k8s-server-finder** A plugin that discovers Terraria servers on a kubernetes cluster and automatically registers them.
+* **tshock-users** A plugin that hooks into the tShock user system to provide permission support on the proxy.
+Also improves server side character support when sharing characters between backing servers.
+Requires that the tShock backing servers and this plugin are connected to the same MySQL database.
+The plugin only reads data from this database. **WIP, can be unstable, not all login scenarios are tested.**

 If you are looking for some more information, or you like to help out, feel free to hop on our discord server.
 You will find the button at the top.